kown2801/CDMFT/SelfConsistency/README.md

 (Don't forget the / after the directory names)

-there are two cases of use of this program :
+There are two ways of using this program :
 * if iteration equals 0, it uses the parameter file in inputDirectory ('inputfilename{iteration}.json' - for example 'params0.json') in order to create an initial hybridation file with an all-zero self-energy.
 It however initializes the anomal self-energy to delta/(1+i\omega_n^2) in order to permit supraconductivity (delta being defined in the params0.json file) and i\omega_n the Matsubara frequency.
 This case is only used if you want to start from scratch.
 The usual way of doing things is to reuse a Hyb file frome previous simulations.

-* if iteration is non-zero, it uses the results/parameter file in inputDirectory (inputfilename{iteration}.meas.json - for example 'params0.json') AND the Hybiteration.json file in outputDirectory in order to compute the hybridation file for the next iteration.
+* if iteration is non-zero, it uses the results/parameter file in `inputDirectory/` (`inputfilename{iteration}.meas.json` - for example `params0.meas.json`) AND the `Hyb{iteration}.json` file in `outputDirectory/` in order to compute the hybridation file for the next iteration.
 In this case to ensure a greater stability in the results, the new hybridation function is a weighted combination of the old hybridation function (weight w) and the hybridation function computed using the self-consistency relation (weight 1-w).
 This w is equal to weightR + i\*weightI defined in the results/parameter file.

-	In both cases, it creates a inputfilename(iteration + 1).json (for example params1.json if iteration=0) file in outputDirectory with the parameters of the next iteration.
-It also creates a Hyb(iteration + 1).json file in this same directory.
+In both cases, it creates a `inputfilename{iteration + 1}.json` (for example `params2.json` if iteration=1) file in `outputDirectory/` with the parameters of the next iteration.
+It also creates a `Hyb{iteration + 1}.json` file in this same directory.
 This allows to continue the self-consistency cycle.
-	This program also creates some .dat files in dataDirectory (greeniteration.dat, selfiteration.dat and hybiteration.dat or others that you may inspect at your will) (TODO Maybe make a list in future versions of this readme)
+This program also creates .dat and .json files in `dataDirectory/` in order to more easily access the results of the simulation.
+Notable files are:
+* `N.dat` that provides the copper occupation per site per spin
+* `D.dat` that provides the copper double occupation per site
+* `self{iteration}.json` that contains the self-energy for the iteration
+* `green{iteration}.json` that contains the copper Green's funcition for the iteration

-	Here we provide a minimal working example with :
+Here I provide a minimal working example with :

-$ ./CDMFT IN/ OUT/ DATA/ params 0
+	./CDMFT IN/ OUT/ DATA/ params 0

 and :

-$ ./CDMFT IN/ OUT/ DATA/ params 1
+	./CDMFT IN/ OUT/ DATA/ params 70

-	-------- Including oxygens -------
+## Including Oxygens

 We never compute observables about the oxygens in the program.
-In order to do so, we use the GFULL program.
+That's because we only look directly at copper sites.
+The effectof the oxygen sites is only included in the Hybridization function.
+In order to do look at what is happening on the oxygen, we use the GFULL program.

-$ ./GFULL inputFolder/ dataFolder/ filename iteration
+	./GFULL inputDirectory/ outputDirectory/ dataDirectory/ inputfilename iteration

 (Don't forget the / after the directory names)

 It computes the full Green's function on the 3 bands, the 2 spins and the 4 sites.
 It takes more memory and time than the self-consistency and this is why it is a separate program.
-Its input are the inputFolder/filenameiteration.meas.json that comes out of the impurity-solver and the dataFolder/selfiteration.dat that comes out of the CDMFT program.
-It then outputs many observables into dat files in the dataFolder/ (for example the oxygen occupation, the kinetic energy or the oxygen-oxygen and the copper-oxygen Green's function)
+Its inputs are the `inputDirectory/inputfilename{iteration}.meas.json` that comes out of the impurity-solver and the `dataDirectory/self{iteration}.json` that comes out of the CDMFT program.
+It then outputs many observables into dat files in the `dataDirectory/`.
+Notable observables include :
+* The oxygen occupation per site per spin in `pn.dat`
+* The kinetic energy in `ekin.dat`
+* Some terms of the oxygen-oxygen green's function in pxgreen, pygreen and pxygreen files

-	Here we provide a minimal working example with :
+Here I provide a minimal working example with :

-$ ./GFULL IN/ DATA/ params 1
+	./GFULL IN/ OUT/ DATA/ params 70

+## Superfluid Stiffness

+We provide a calculation of the superfluid stiffness using a self-energy on the copper cluster.

+	./STIFFNESS inputDirectory/ outputDirectory/ dataDirectory/ inputfilename iteration

+(Don't forget the / after the directory names)
+The only output is a line in the `dataDirectory/stiffness.dat`.
+On this line the terms are in order :
+* the iteration
+* the real part of the stiffness
+* the imaginary part of the stiffness (it should always be zero,I provide it just for verification purposes)

+Here I provide a minimal working example with :

+	./STIFFNESS IN/ OUT/ DATA/ params 70